ihavenonickname/infosec-test-automation/subdomain-enum-times.md

 ## Premise

 Subdomain enumeration tools have a list of sources that they scrap in order to extract information about subdomains.
-Common sources, such as [DNSdumbster](https://dnsdumpster.com/) and [Common Crawl](https://commoncrawl.org/), are available in several tools.
-In order to optimize the time spent running the tools, it's a good idea to restrict the duplicate sources so that only one tool scraps each source.
-But, what tool should scrap the common sources?
-Does that even make any difference?
+Common sources, such as [DNSdumbster](https://dnsdumpster.com/) and [Common Crawl](https://commoncrawl.org/), are scraped by several tools.
+Intuitively, it's a good idea to restrict the sources so that only one tool scraps each source in order to optimize the time spent.
+But that begs the question, what tool should scrap the common sources?

 ## Methodology

 For this study, `amass` and `subfinder` are used.

-The test contains in 3 steps:
+The test contains 3 steps:

 1. Execute both tools with all sources.
 This step exists so that there's a baseline to judge the results of the next steps.
 2. Execute both tools but only `amass` uses the duplicate sources.